Verified and Tested 10/2/15

 Enter in your site details

 Congratulations!
 You have just installed and configured Drupal with Apache on your Fedora 23 Cloud Server.
-Thank you for following along in this How-To and check back with us for any new updates.
+Thank you for following along in this How-To and check back with us for any new updates, and learn more about our reliable HIPAA-compliant cloud hosting solutions.